Damaji Thorat: After Rajaram's Death

 When Shahu arrived in the Swarajya territory he tried to win Thorat to his side but Thorat did not join Shahu.
 In 1708 Dhanaji Jadhav went to Khandesh.
 He brought Thorat and Dabhade with him to meet Shahu.
 In July 1709 meeting between Shahu, Sambhaji and Damaji Thorat and others proved unsuccessful.
 In July 1711 Chandrasen revolted against Shahu.
 Thorat also joined Tarabai.
 Tarabai welcomed with joy their move.
 When Angre was very aggressive against Shahu, Thorat brothers created considerable trouble for Shahu in the territory around Poona.
 After the deposition of Tarabai and her son, Damaji Thorat became the supporter of Sambhaji and sought Nizam’s protection, Damaji Thorat also went over to Nizam’s side and afterwards to Husain Ali.
 In 1716 Damaji was very active against Shahu.
 In one letter written by Balaji Vishwanath to Shahu it was stated, that Thorat brothers had created much trouble in the territory around Miraj.
 In fact when Balaji had concluded treaty with Angre he had assured that he would not take any step against Damaji.
 However, as they had created a lot of trouble for Shahu with the support of Sambhaji of Kolhapur conflict between the two sides became inevitable.

 Clash with Balaji Vishwanath Bhat

 Balaji Vishwanath Bhat introduced gradually some strength into his councils, and started to take lead in public affairs.
 Balaji proposed to reduce Damaji Thorat in 1711, and then set out with an army for that purpose.
-Balaji was seized and thrown into the confinement with Dewaan Ambaji Purandhare, his two young sons Baji Rao I (11 years old) and Chimnaji Appa, and many of their immediate officers.
+Balaji was seized and thrown into the confinement with Dewaan Ambaji Purandhare, his two young sons Baji Rao I and Chimnaji Appa, and many of their immediate officers.